cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 enough, open the Start Menu, type in `winver`, and press enter.
 In the window that appears, look at the number that comes after "OS Build".

-If that number is 14316 or greater, you should follow these instructions to activate the built-in terminal:
+If that number is 16215 or greater, you should follow these instructions to activate the built-in terminal:

+- Open the Start Menu, type in "Turn Windows features on or off", and press enter.
+- Scroll down to "Windows Subsystem for Linux", check its box, and press OK.
+  Allow your computer to restart.
+- After restarting, open CMD from the start menu and type `bash`.
+If you are running Creators Update you should get a prompt to install a linux distribution from the Microsoft Store.
+- Open the Microsoft Store and install Ubuntu.
+Then select "Launch" or search "Ubuntu" in the start menu.
+- When installation completes, open CMD and type "bash".
+You should get a prompt like `root@COMPUTER-NAME:~#`.

+If that number is between 14316 and 16214, you should follow these instructions to activate the built-in terminal:

 - Open the Start Menu, type in "Turn Windows features on or off", and press